 During 2012, the Board of Directors met five times.
 Each director attended at least 75% of the aggregate of the meetings of the Board of Directors and meetings held by all committees on which the director served, during 2012 or the period in 2012 for which the director served.
 Under our Corporate Governance Guidelines, the non-management directors must meet in executive session without management at least quarterly.
-The Chairman of the board (or if the Chairman is not an independent director, the lead independent director) presides over these executive sessions.
+The Chairman of the board (or if the Chairman is not an independent director) presides over these executive sessions.
 The non-management directors met in executive session four times in 2012, generally at the end of each regular quarterly board meeting.
-In the event that the non-management directors to meet separately in executive session at least once a year.
+In the event that the non-management directors who are not independent under the NYSE listing standards, our Corporate Governance Guidelines require the independent directors to meet separately in executive session at least once a year.
 The independent directors met in separate executive session two times in 2012.
 Since the date of our 2012 annual meeting of shareholders, all of our non-management directors have also been independent under the NYSE listing standards.